-Take a big gallon-sized zipper topped plastic bag and fill it with raw chicken (we go with 2 per person around here; I always get some leftovers for lunch the next day).
+Take a big gallon-sized zipper-topped plastic bag and fill it with raw chicken (we go with 2 per person around here; I always get some leftovers for lunch the next day).
 Next, add half a bottle of teriyaki sauce and half a bottle of Italian dressing.
-Mush the bag around so chicken is coated.
+Mush the bag around so the chicken is coated.
 You’ll want that to marinate for a few hours or overnight even.
 Cook your brown rice now—it will take the longest to cook.

-Prepare your zucchini by slicing into rounds; same with the yellow squash.
+Prepare your zucchini by slicing it into rounds; the same with the yellow squash.
 Throw these cut squashes into a big bowl and toss with a little olive oil (you don’t want it dripping in oil), salt and pepper, and some fresh garlic pressed right into the squash (I use 2 cloves, but there are five of us eating and we all love garlic).
 You can either sauté this in a pan on the stovetop or sauté it on the grill if you have a pan with holes in it.
 It’s awesome cooked this way and pans with holes in them can be found anywhere—even the drugstore.

 Fire up the barbecue and after it is preheated (make sure it’s clean, too!), add the chicken and watch it as you cook it, adjusting the heat as need be.
 If you’re cooking your veggies on the grill too, you will want to start them at the same time.
 Otherwise, cook them on the stovetop after your chicken is cooked (keep the chicken warm by wrapping the platter in foil and keeping it in a cold oven just long enough till the squash is cooked).

-Set your table, get your salad together (I use already prepared salad bags from the grocery store, add some pine nuts, feta cheese crumbles, tomatoes, and vinaigrette, tossed altogether, yum!).
+Set your table, and get your salad together (I use already prepared salad bags from the grocery store, add some pine nuts, feta cheese crumbles, tomatoes, and vinaigrette, tossed altogether, yum!).

 That’s it!
 You can serve your chicken on individual plates or serve everything family-style like we do—big platters, you get to pass the food around, join hands and say grace and remember to enjoy your family.